forabi/refeed/README.md

     2. If more than one match are found, a list of the matches is displayed with title, description and website URL for each match.

     3. If nothing is found, and the input matches a valid URL pattern, the client tries to generate/find at least one feed on that URL.
-The results are then display in a similar way to the one described in a or b.
+The results are then displayed in a similar way to the one described in a or b.

 [...]